wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Integrated online payments and invoicing
 * Integrated email marketing
 <BR><BR>
-Learn more about our <a href ="http://www.vcita.com/contact_form?invite=WP">Contact Form for wordpress</a>
+Learn more about our <a href ="http://www.vcita.com/contact_form?invite=WP">Contact Form for WordPress</a>

 http://www.youtube.com/watch?v=d4HCpbz8FKo
 <BR>

-= Building Wordpress sites for others? =
+= Building WordPress sites for others? =

-Use one of our free contact form plugins for wordPress on any website you build and manage all vCita plugins from one dashbaord. <BR>
+Use one of our free contact form plugins for wordPress on any website you build and manage all vCita plugins from one dashboard. <BR>
 Visit <a href ="http://www.vcita.com?invite=WP">www.vcita.com</a> for additional information

 == Installation ==

-= Contact Form Plugin Installation for Wordpress =
+= Contact Form Plugin Installation for WordPress =

 1. Connect to WordPress Admin Panel
 2. Click the "Plugins" menu on the left and choose "Add New".